Robfaldo/GildedRose-Refactoring-Kata/js/README.md

 Now my code was much clearer, it was well tested and it had all the functionality that was required however I only had 2 classes, with 1 of them doing 95% of the work.

-I decided to look into design patterns that I could use, and settled on the function factory.
+I decided to look into design patterns that I could use, and settled on the __function factory__.
 It's the first time I've implemented this.

-I TDD'd each item as a class (e.g. Conjured class) that had an update method.
-I could then create the class from inside Shop (so that shop became an 'item' factory) and invoke the '.update' method on each item in the items list when Shop's updateQuality() was invoked.
+I TDD'd each item as a class (e.g. Conjured class), with each instance of that class having an update method.
+I could then create an instance of the class from inside the Shop constructor (so that shop became an 'item' factory).
+Then I could invoke the '.update' method on each item in the items list when Shop's updateQuality() was invoked.

 Once I got this functionality working, my code looked like this:
 ```